tomereldor/Data_Science/README.md

 3. Modeling and Simulation for Decision Making - Course CS166 (Python Models and Simulations, in iPython notebooks)

 I'd recommend looking at:
-- CS166 Final (it was too heavy so you'd need to download it)
+- CS166 Final (it was too heavy so you'd need to download it).
+Same for "Social Dynamics and Personal Parameters".
 - CS112 Final: Does Obesity Increase Weight?
 - NYC Taxi Report